teju-chowdary/Anon-eCommerce-Website/README.md

-# Anon - An eCommerce Website
+# An eCommerce Website
-Anon is a fully responsive ecommerce website, maximum compatiblities in all mobile devices, built using HTML, CSS, and JavaScript.
+A fully responsive ecommerce website, maximum compatiblities in all mobile devices, built using HTML, CSS, and JavaScript.

 ## Demo